joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7082653/2026/03/03/minnesota-twins-questions-gleeman/

 **First 2-K Seats in Mamdani’s Signature Program Will Be in Diverse Areas**\
 `Mayor Zohran Mamdani has pledged to create a free, universal child care system during his tenure.
-On Tuesday, he announced the first steps toward creating a program for 2-year-olds.`\
+On Tuesday, he announced where first wave of seats would become available for 2-year-olds.`\
 https://nytimes.com/2026/03/03/nyregion/mamdani-2k-nyc-child-care.html

 **How to watch Pistons vs. Cavaliers: Time, TV, streaming**\